CLE Hours: 5 including 5 General, 0 Ethics, 1 Professionalism, 0 Trial Practice

 These roles have honed her management skills, enabling her to guide individuals and teams toward success.
 With a genuine passion for people and deep insights into human dynamics, Javoyne empowers a diverse range of clients, fostering growth and unlocking their full potential.
 Her unique combination of legal acumen, leadership experience, and personal resilience sets her apart as a trusted coach for attorneys, executives and staff striving to excel in today's complex business environment while maintaining holistic wellness.

-PAUL E. KNOWLTON, J.D., M.DIV.
+PAUL E. KNOWLTON, J.D., M.Div.

 Partner – Stanton Law LLC, Atlanta, GA